-EDUC 621 Worldview Foundations for Schooling (3 sem. hrs.)
-EDUC 623 Developing Educational Programs (3 sem. hrs.)
-EDUC 626 Legal, Political, and Social Contexts of Education (3 sem. hrs.)
+EDUC 621 Worldview Foundations for Schooling 3 sem. hrs.
+EDUC 623 Developing Educational Programs 3 sem. hrs.
+EDUC 626 Legal, Political, and Social Contexts of Education 3 sem. hrs.
 Graduate Certificate in Christian School Education Similar to the above Graduate Certificate in Educational Leadership, this program is for teachers and prospective teachers in Christian schools who want to enhance or develop a Christian worldview perspective in their teaching style and content.
 The program assists teachers in developing a Christian understanding of educational issues.
 Courses in the Certificate in Christian School Education may be applied to the MA in Christian Studies at TWU's ACTS seminaries.
 Courses at the 600 level may be used for credit towards the MA in Leadership (Education stream).
 Some courses are delivered in face-to-face formats during Summer Sessions and some are delivered online between September and May.
-Program Content: The Graduate Certificate in Christian School Education requires the successful completion of five courses (15 sem. hrs.).
-Course Requirements (choose five of the following):
+Program Content: